e271828e/Flight.jl/docs/notes/design/framework_spec.md

 standard component library committed in [§13.7](#137-tooling-consequences-provenance-and-the-component-library): ordinary components, no framework privileges, inventory grown strictly by migration demand.

+**The zero-contributor end of the same spectrum.** Ragged contributors bottom out at
+none: a configuration in which a consumer's required aggregate input has *no* physical contributors at all — the bare-propagation `Vehicle{NoVehicleSystems}`, zero contributors to external wrench and to internal angular momentum, while `VehicleDynamics` requires both unconditionally.
+There is no junction to write and no producer to wire, [§6.1](#61-connections-and-hierarchy) bans unconnected inputs and silent defaults, and the identity element a zero-arity junction would need was retired on purpose (row 37).
+The spelling is a library `Constant` source ([§13.7](#137-tooling-consequences-provenance-and-the-component-library)) wired straight to the consumer's input —
+`Constant(Wrench())` → `dynamics/wr_ext` — so the zero total becomes declared
+structure, the configuration stating "external wrench ≡ 0" as a visible wire and an observable port rather than as an identity method the framework supplies behind the author's back.
+This is not [§6.1](#61-connections-and-hierarchy)'s banned default in component clothing but its
+opposite: that default is silent and consumer-declared, this one is loud and assembly-declared, the author writing the child and the wire, both inspectable.

 The ledger against FlightCore's tree walk, recorded: its zero-wiring convenience and its worst failure mode were the same property — a contributor with a forgotten trait method contributes *silently nothing* (a lighter vehicle, no diagnostic, ever).